LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

 ==================

-This page provides an overview of Logtalk installation requirements and instructions and a description of the files contained on the Logtalk distribution.
+This page provides an overview of Logtalk installation requirements and instructions and a description of the files contained in the Logtalk distribution.
 For detailed, up-to-date installation and configuration instructions, please see the ``README.md``, ``INSTALL.md``, and ``CUSTOMIZE.md`` files distributed with Logtalk.
 The broad compatibility